naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Automation-Programmability/automation.md

 - SNMP can also be used to push configuration to devices but it has limited functionality
 - Solutions can be complex and difficult to implement
 - SNMP also has security concerns

+###### Issues with traditional Network Management

+* Configuring one device at a time is time consuming and inefficient
+* It increase the likelihood of mistakes
+* Individual edits to multiple devices by several engineers over time with little version control leads to configuration drift
+* Having non standardized configurations and accessing one device at a time is also inefficient for troubleshooting

+## Network Automation

+Automation can be used for:
+    * Device configuration
+    * Initial device provisioning
+    * Software version control
+    * Collecting statistics
+    * Compliance verification
+    * Reports
+    * Troubleshooting